supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 * For Windows users, especially those unfamiliar with the command line, we recommend [TortoiseSVN](https://tortoisesvn.net), an easy-to-use graphical interface for SVN.
 Go to the download page, select the version that matches your machine (in most cases, 64-bit OS) and go through the installation.
 Once installed, go to the folder in Windows Explorer to where you want your working copy to be, right-click and select `TortoiseSVN` → `Checkout`, then enter the URL of the online repository and make sure the Checkout directory is where you want it to be, then click OK.
 To update files with changes, select them, then right-click and select `TortoiseSVN` → `Update` in the menu.

 * For Mac users, [you can easily install using Homebrew, Fink and MacPorts, among other options](https://subversion.apache.org/packages.html#osx).
 For Unix-like systems, [you can usually install via command-line](https://subversion.apache.org/packages.html).

-### SuperTuxKart Track Editor

-The SuperTuxKart track editor is a fairly new effort to make creating and modifying SuperTuxKart tracks easy for enthusiasts who are not interested in dealing with the complexities (and features) of Blender.
-Because it is still under development, bugs and crashes should be expected.
-Instructions for compiling and using the STK editor can be found at the [Track Editor](Track_Editor) page.